 The Settings Panel allows a user to personalize desktop settings with ease.

 How active is Peppermint OS?

-Peppermint development team has been consistently releasing its latest versions time to time since its inception in 2010.
+Peppermint development team has been consistently releasing its latest versions from time to time since its inception in 2010.
 It can stand definitely on par with distros like Linux Mint and Ubuntu.
-Peppermint OS team releases periodical updates too with what they called as respin.
+Peppermint OS team releases periodical updates too with what they called respin.
 A respin generally includes minor bug fixes and updates.
 As Peppermint 8 is based on Ubuntu 16.04 LTS code base, it will receive updates until April 2021.
-Below table captures the dates major releases and respective respines.
+The below table captures the dates of major releases and respective respine.

 What is new in the latest release – Peppermint 8 Respin?

 The Peppermint 8 Respin has improvements and the updated software: Nemo 3.4.7 file manager, the OpenVPN 2.4.4, new Pepirus desktop theme and come back of Advert Blocker.
 Below are the changes reflected in the release notes.

 - Nemo file manager got updated from version 2.8.7 to 3.4.7.